Introduction to Tribal Gaming

 However, there is progress.
 The Mashpee Wampanoag Tribe, the city of Taunton, and the U.S. Department of Interior have mutually agreed to a deadline.
 A final court decision on October 18, 2019, will define the future of tribal gaming in Massachusetts.

 In Virginia, the Pamunkey Indian Tribe is still searching for a suitable site since federally-recognized in 2015.
-Under consideration is the state capital of Richmond as well as in downtown Norfolk on the Chesapeake Bay.
+Under consideration is the state capital of Richmond and in downtown Norfolk on the Chesapeake Bay.

 Get Your FREE Guide Revealing…

-Another interesting issue with tribal casinos pending in the U.S. states of Massachusetts and Virginia are choices not yet made.
-These pending casinos may end up as either tribal casinos or as non-tribal commercial casinos with state gaming licenses.
+Another interesting issue with tribal casinos pending in the U.S. states of Massachusetts and Virginia is choices not yet made.
+These pending casinos may end up as either tribal or non-tribal commercial casinos with state gaming licenses.

 For the pending Massachusetts casino, the legal results of the mid-October 2019 court decision will determine the choice.
-For the imminent Virginia casino, it centers on the financial terms pursued by the Pamunkey Indian Tribe in negotiation with the city council of Norfolk.
+The imminent Virginia casino centers on the financial terms pursued by the Pamunkey Indian Tribe in negotiation with the city council of Norfolk.

 Arkansas has a tribal casino pending, hotly debated for years.
-The Cherokee Nation of Oklahoma has made progress with approvals for a tribal casino in northwest Arkansas.
+The Cherokee Nation of Oklahoma has progressed with approvals for a tribal casino in northwest Arkansas.

 Get Your FREE Guide Revealing…